Bluefine/ProxyChecker/README.md

 # ProxyChecker
 > .NET application for checking web proxies.

-ProxyChecker is a WPF application with a modern design for cheking proxies.
+ProxyChecker is a WPF application with a modern design for checking proxies.

 ![](https://github.com/JessieSharp/ProxyChecker/blob/main/demo.png?raw=true)